Last Updated on 28 August 2024 by Cycloscope

 Gili just means small island in Sasak, Lombok’s local language, so the expression Gili Island is a misnomer.
 There are about 50 “Gili” around Lombok, and more around Sumbawa (where Sasak is also Spoken).

-There are three small groups of Gili offshore the northern coast of Sekotong, the easternmost are Gili Nanggu, GIli Sudak, and Gili Kedis, and these are the ones we visited, then there are Gili Gede, Anyaran, Asahan, Rengit, and the small Gili Goleng, before the village of Labuhanpon, and three more small islands, near Pantai Elak Elak, whose names Google maps ignores.
+There are three small groups of Gili offshore the northern coast of Sekotong, the easternmost are Gili Nanggu, Gili Sudak, and Gili Kedis, and these are the ones we visited, then there are Gili Gede, Anyaran, Asahan, Rengit, and the small Gili Goleng, before the village of Labuhanpon, and three more small islands, near Pantai Elak Elak, whose names Google maps ignores.

 Reaching Sekotong from Mataram

 With our fresh visa extension stamped on our passports, glad to have a third month to keep exploring Indonesia, we leave Mataram and head south to Sekotong.
-You can take the smooth and brand new highway, which has a lane for mopeds and bikes, or, as we did, get on the parallel alternative roads that pass through interesting Sasak villages.
+You can take the smooth and brand-new highway, which has a lane for mopeds and bikes, or, as we did, get on the parallel alternative roads that pass through interesting Sasak villages.

-After passing Lembar, a small town where ferries leave for Bali, we stop to eat in a very good Rumah Makan (eatery).
-Jackfruit soup, goat soup, water, and coffee, for the “ripping-off” price of 2€, they even give us a 30 cents discount.
-Here we meet a guy who works for the ministry of tourism, he is very angry about all these bureaucratic complications related to visas, saying they damage tourism.
+After passing Lembar, a small town where ferries leave for Bali, we stopped to eat in a very good Rumah Makan (eatery).
+Jackfruit soup, goat soup, water, and coffee, for the “ripping-off” price of 2โฌ, they even give us a 30-cent discount.
+Here we meet a guy who works for the Ministry of Tourism, he is very angry about all these bureaucratic complications related to visas, saying they damage tourism.
 He makes us write a letter of complaint that he will deliver to his boss.

 As usual for us, we reach Sekotong from Mataram riding our trusted bicycles.
 There are only 40km from Mataram to Gili Nanggu, so it’s an easy ride also by scooter and it should be cheap to hire a driver to get here.